Ethan-Moeller/pyapi/README.md

 # pyapi (Project Title)

-This repo is to learn APIs and further my knowledge of data lifecycle tasks.
+This repo is to learn APIs and further my knowledge of data lifecycle tasks to support my role as a data scientist.

 ## Getting Started